Gui Khury: X-Games Gold

 On 16 July 2021, at the 2021 Summer X-Games, Khury became the youngest athlete to win a gold medal at the X-Games, at age 12, in the Skateboard Best Vert Trick competition, where he landed the first successful 1080 in a competition (after having initially completed the trick 14 months prior in solo training).
 Khury successfully landed a 1080 on the vertical ramp on his 7th and final attempt of the competition.
 Tony Hawk also was a competitor in the event, coming out of retirement to compete at the X-Games for the first time since 2003.

 Further highlights

 In April 2022, at the 2022 Spring X Games in Chiba, Japan, Khury landed another 1080 in the Vert Best Trick contest winning the silver medal, being defeated by Mitchie Brusco, and also won bronze in the Vert Skate competition, becoming the youngest person to ever win a medal in the event at the X Games.
 At the 2022 Summer X Games in Los Angeles, he won two silver medals in Vertical Skate and Vert Best Trick.
 In July 2022, he won gold at Vert Battle.
 In September 2022, he won silver in the Men's Park competition at the STU National 2022.

+On 22 August 2024, Khury landed the world's first kickflip body varial 900 at his home ramp in Brazil.